emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

  improve the score of the solution.

 This is applicable here: we will repeatedly remove about 10% of the routers (and associated backbones), and then add routers like in the simple greedy approach.
-See method: Greedy.greedy_solve_with_random_improvements.
+See method: `Greedy.greedy_solve_with_random_improvements`.

 In order to do so, we implemented methods to:
 * remove routers, remove backbones